 Felix and Sylvester are doing the MRSA surgery on her.
 She escapes, flees to another building where she sees processing of livestock (including Teddy, who was just shot).

 The “outside” that Maeve sees is really underground, so we don’t know what time of day it is.
 Likewise when we saw Theresa go to Bernard’s.

 Felix and Sylvester catch up and put her to sleep.

-22: Dolores wakes (at night) and goes outside in her nightie.
+She wakes and goes outside in her nightie again.
 We don’t hear whatever voice she might be hearing, but once outside she asks, “Here?”
 Then she digs up the gun.